 Experiencing one or more of these emotions from time-to-time isn’t a clear indication that you have self-esteem issues.
 However, if you tend to cycle through many of these emotions throughout your week, then it’s a clear sign that something is not right and that low self-esteem could be the underlying problem.

 How is Low Self-Esteem Maintained?

-It’s difficult to pinpoint exactly how every individual maintains low levels of self-esteem, however there are certain factors that come into play that can often lead you down the self-esteem spiral.
+It’s difficult to pinpoint exactly how every individual maintains low levels of self-esteem.
+However, certain factors come into play that can often lead you down the self-esteem spiral.

 For starters, indulging in any of the low self-esteem habits discussed above will tend to keep you within a very poor state-of-mind that naturally positions you on the low end of the emotional spectrum.
 In fact, the more of these symptoms you have, the more you will struggle with your emotions.

 In addition to these symptoms and habits, low self-esteem is often maintained because you have very restrictive personal assumptions and rules.
 What this means is that you make certain assumptions about things in a very negative way that provides you limited options moving forward.
-You also have a tendency to see the worst in every situation, which gives you very little hope for the future.
+You also tend to see the worst in every situation, which gives you very little hope for the future.
 On top of this, your rules and personal standards are very restrictive.
-You don’t expect much of yourself and as a result you tend to stay constricted within the confines of your comfort zone and never take the necessary risks to break out of emotional slumps.
+You don’t expect much of yourself, and as a result, you tend to stay constricted within the confines of your comfort zone and never take the necessary risks to break out of emotional slumps.

-Your restrictive rules for living your life are often built upon poor language choices that provide you with very little options moving forward.
+Your restrictive rules for living your life are often built upon poor language choices that provide you with minimal options moving forward.
 For instance, you often use words such as:

 - If I don’t… then…

 - I must… or else…